Ebony Concerto (Stravinsky): Recordings

 On 19 August 1946, the day after performing the piece together on a "Columbia Workshop" national broadcast, Herman and Stravinsky recorded the concerto in Hollywood, California.
 Stravinsky felt that the jazz musicians would have a hard time with the various time signatures, as this was more than a decade before Dave Brubeck started using unusual time signatures in jazz performance and virtually all jazz was played in 4/4.
 Saxophonist Flip Phillips said that "during the rehearsal [...] there was a passage I had to play there and I was playing it soft, and Stravinsky said, 'Play it, here I am!' and I blew it louder and he threw me a kiss!'"
 In the late 1950s Herman made a second recording, in stereo, in the Belock Recording Studio at Bayside New York, calling it a "very delicate and a very sad piece".

 On April 27, 1965, Stravinsky recorded it again with Benny Goodman and the Columbia Jazz Ensemble at the CBS Studio at 230 East 30th Street in New York, or possibly in Hollywood.
 A comparison of an earlier CD reissue of this recording (CBS MK 42227) with the version issued in 2007 as part of the Works of Igor Stravinsky 22-CD boxed set (Sony Classical 88697103112) suggests that, though both are oddly balanced, a remix has both reduced the clarity of the recording and resulted in a version in which "the gracious soloist appears gradually to fade from the spotlight".

 Other conductors who have recorded this work include Pierre Boulez (1982), Simon Rattle (1987 and 2018), Vladimir Ashkenazy (1992), and Michael Tilson Thomas (1998).

 Ballet

-In 1957 the choreographer Alan Carter used the Ebony Concerto (together with Stravinsky's Circus Polka, Fireworks, and Ode) to accompany a ballet titled Feuilleton, which was danced at the Bayerische Staatsoper in Munich.
-In 1960 the concerto was used alone for a ballet production by the New York City Ballet, choreographed by John Taras and with costumes and décor by David Hays.
+In 1957, choreographer Alan Carter set the Ebony Concerto (along with Stravinsky's Circus Polka, Fireworks, and Ode) to a ballet titled Feuilleton, which was danced at the Bayerische Staatsoper in Munich.
+In 1960, the concerto was music for a ballet production by the New York City Ballet, with choreography by John Taras and costumes and décor by David Hays.